Prohelion/prohelion.github.io/docs/Profinity/CAN_Utilities.md

 title: CAN Utilities
 ---

+Profinity provides a number of in-built tools for testing, simulating, and debugging CAN networks and systems.
+Profinity's CAN tools can be accessed via the CAN Utilities tab in the sidebar.

 ## Send / Receiving CAN Bus Messages

 Profinity can monitor CAN Bus traffic on your network and also allows you to transmit message back on the CAN network from within the Profinity toolset.